Mike Tyson vs. Evander Holyfield: Background

-Present day

 Holyfield, meanwhile, went on to reign as undisputed champion until losing to Riddick Bowe in November 1992.
 He would regain the WBA and IBF titles from Bowe in a rematch the following year, then lost them to Michael Moorer in 1994.
 Holyfield was then forced to retire due to a misdiagnosed heart condition, only to come back a year later.
 He fought Bowe one more time in the fall, getting knocked out for the first time in his career, and then fought overmatched former cruiserweight world champion Bobby Czyz and knocked him out.

 Tyson was released from prison in 1995 and resumed his career with great fanfare.
 He fought journeyman Peter McNeeley in his first fight and then, before a national television audience, knocked out fringe contender Buster Mathis, Jr. The WBC installed him as its number one contender and ordered the winner of a fight between Oliver McCall, their champion who knocked out Lennox Lewis in 1994, and Frank Bruno, a veteran British contender who had fought and lost to Tyson during his first run as champion, to fight him in their next bout.
 Bruno defeated McCall by decision, but then was soundly beaten by Tyson within three rounds.

 Tyson would be stripped of the title for agreeing to fight WBA champion Bruce Seldon in his next fight instead of Lewis, the top contender.
 He knocked Seldon out in the first round and a fight was set up with Holyfield, who despite his former championship pedigree was regarded as past his prime.

 Preparing to fight Tyson, Holyfield employed Mike Weaver, the WBA ex-champion, as a personal assistant.
 He also employed David Tua, whose style and anthropometrics were close to Tyson's, as a sparring partner.

+The winner was set for a scheduled March 15 fight against the winner of the undercard bout between IBF champion Moorer and Francois Botha.